-Mendota Middle School and High School Novice rowing is open to all youth from 6th grade to 8th grade interested in learning about the sport of rowing.
+Mendota Middle School and High School Novice rowing is open to youth from 6th grade on up who are interested in learning about the sport of rowing.

 Middle Schoolers and High Schoolers new to the sport will learn the basics of rowing in a fun and supportive environment with experienced coaches, progressively building their skills as rowers.
 Athletes will practice the essentials of sculling (two oars per person) and sweep rowing (one oar per person) in racing shells on Lake Mendota with land-based cross training via yoga, running, erging and other middle school athlete friendly activities.

 Coach Heather Swan - a little bit about me: